Make a Disclosure to Tulane Now

 What is a disclosure vs. a report vs. a formal complaint?

 A disclosure occurs when a member of the Tulane community tells a non-confidential employee about an incident or potential incident of sexual harassment or violence.
-With the exception of staff at the Counseling Center and the Health Center and clergy, all other Tulane employees, including student employees such as resident assistants (RAs), are required to share that disclosure with Tulane through a Care Connection.
+With the exception of staff at Counseling and Psychiatric Services (CAPS) and the Health Center and clergy, all other Tulane employees, including student employees such as resident assistants (RAs), are required to share that disclosure with Tulane through a Care Connection.
 A Care Connection will result in Case Management and Victim Support Services reaching out to any impacted students to offer supportive services and to the Office of Human Resources and Institutional Equity reaching out to any impacted employees to offer supportive services.
 You can learn more about Care Connections in the next sections.

 Disclosing to Tulane does not mean that you are automatically initiating a formal complaint and grievance procedure.
 It also does not mean that you have to share the name of the person who harmed you.
 A disclosure is not the same as filing a police report.
 Disclosing simply means that you are letting us know you experienced sexual harassment or violence.
 Often, disclosing is a way for you to seek resources and support.
 After a disclosure is made, a victim can choose whether to move forward with a formal complaint and grievance procedure.
 You can make a disclosure using the Concerns Form at tulane.edu/concerns or using the Make a Disclosure Now button above.